-How do you ensure that you are developing the right content for sales?
+How do you know you are developing the right content for sales?
 Having content for sales enablement is not enough — you need a strategy.

 You need content that supports your business goals, such as driving new sales, reducing customer churn, and ensuring you remain on brand and in compliance.